chunatech/daaru/docs/logging.md

 ## Log Severity

-cWeed has multiple levels of logging that can be configured ranging from `Debug` to `Critical`
+daaru has multiple levels of logging that can be configured ranging from `Debug` to `Critical`

 Severity | Int | Description
 |--|--|--|